philosopher for hire. A practical philosophy blog.

 Anyway, the question behind the AI is:

 All that I wrote above has its profound consequences.
 It is not only a theoretical question.
 Our limitations in creating an AI influence us in our everyday life.
-For example, these limitations make truly autonomous cars impossible.
-As I show in my next post.
+For example, these limitations make truly autonomous cars impossible, as I show in my next post.

 Actually, this topic could end here.
-However, for those who are interested, I will present a coarse and synthetic description of what is currently known under the name of 'artificial intelligence'.
-As far as I am concerned, contemporary attempts to create 'intelligent' solutions cover the space from neural networks to algorithmic (expert) systems.
+However, for those who are interested, I will present a coarse and synthetic description of what is currently known under the name of "artificial intelligence".
+As far as I am concerned, contemporary attempts to create "intelligent" solutions cover the space from neural networks to algorithmic (expert) systems.

-As for neural networks, their applications are extremely difficult and, apart from a few cases (OCR - recognition of letters / signs, etc.), bring rather poor results.
-The reason is in the fact, that no one is able to answer the basic question of how the human brain works.
-That is, how does it happen, that from the tangle of neurons transmitting to each other signals a rational, continually existing consciousness is born.
-In my humble opinion, the material brain is not able to create a rational, free-will – (self-)consciousness.
-But this is a topic for a different, more metaphysical article.
-Anyway, we know the micro scale pretty well.
-I mean, a single neuron.
-And rather poorly macro scale, that is the entire brain.
-This knowledge comes from facts like that if we damage this area of the brain, the victim loses these functions.
-If we damage another – he or she loses a different skill.
-A similar range of 'knowledge' is provided by studies on the degree of stimulation of brain areas in the course of solving specific tasks.
-Thanks to this research, we know (more or less) what and where happens in the brain.
-But the fundamental question of HOW, still cannot be answered.
-In addition to the micro and macro scopes, the way our brain works is an area both unknown and incomprehensible.
-The only answers we have here are that it is complicated, extremely complex, that we need more research, etc., etc.
+Anyway, we know pretty well the micro scale – I mean a single neuron.
+And we know rather poorly the macro scale – that is, the entire brain.
+This knowledge comes from learning that if a certain area of the brain is damaged, the victim loses certain functions.
+If another area is damaged, he or she loses different functions.
+A similar range of “knowledge” is provided by studies on the degree of stimulation of brain areas in the course of solving specific tasks.
+Thanks to this research, we know (more or less) what and where things happen in the brain.
+But the fundamental question of HOW still cannot be answered.
+In addition to the micro and macro scopes, the way our brains work is an area both unknown and incomprehensible.
+The only answers we have are that it is complicated, extremely complex, that we need more research, etc., etc.

 Comments: